 This year, in 2019, the middle of the eclipse season happens on January 17, July 10 and December 30.
 At the middle of an eclipse season, which recurs in periods of about 173 days, the lunar nodes are in exact alignment with the Earth and sun.

 The video below explains why a pair of eclipses happens when the new moon and full moon are closely aligned with the lunar nodes.

 There might be some unfamiliar words in this video, including ecliptic and node.
 The ecliptic is the plane of Earth’s orbit around the sun.
 The moon’s orbit is inclined to the plane of the ecliptic.
 The nodes are the two points where the moon’s orbit and the ecliptic intersect.

-Even though the moon’s orbit is inclined to that of Earth – and even though there’s not an eclipse with every full and new moon – there are more eclipses than you might think.
+Even though the moon’s orbit is inclined to that of Earth – and even though there’s not an eclipse with every new and full moon – there are more eclipses than you might think.

 There are from four to seven eclipses every year.
-Some are lunar, some are solar, some are total, and some are partial.
+Some are solar, some are lunar, some are total, and some are partial.
 All are marvelous to behold – a reminder that we live on a planet – a chance to experience falling in line with great worlds in space!